pdl30/pynoncode/README.md

 - bowtie version 1.0.0 or greater
 - HTseq-count version 0.6.0 or greater
-- samtools Version: 0.1.19 or greater
+- samtools version: 0.1.19 or greater
 - bedGraphToBigWig from UCSC binaries

 ##Core Pipeline